Ultimate tradeoff relation of quantum precision limits in multiparameter linear measurement: Abstract

 \section{Abstract}

-Linear measurement is an important class of measurements for sensing classical signals including gravitational wave (GW), dark matter, infrared ray, rotation rate, etc. In this Letter, we focus on multiparameter linear measurement and establish a general tradeoff relation that tightly constrains the fundamental quantum limits of two independent parameters in a monochromatic classical signal detected by any linear quantum device.
-Such a tradeoff relation is universal and fundamental for multiparameter linear measurement since arising from Heisenberg's uncertainty principle.
-Compared with the Holevo Cram\'er-Rao bound, our tradeoff bound can completely identify the dependence between the attainable precision limits on estimated parameters.
-The dependence becomes more obvious such that the individual precision can not simultaneously reach the quantum limit as the so-called incompatible coefficient rises.
-Eventually, we find a necessary condition under which an optimal measurement protocol can saturate the general tradeoff relation, and show that the measurement phase can be tuned for adjusting different precision weight.
-This result is related to many applications, particularly detuned GW sensors for searching post-merger remnants due to the direct relation between the detunend frequency and incompatible coefficient.
+Linear measurements are widely applied in sensing classical signals, e.g., gravitational wave (GW), and are developing toward joint measurement of multiple parameters.
+In this work, focusing on multiparameter linear measurements of classical monochromatic signals, we establish an inherent tradeoff relation that tightly constrains the quantum limits on estimation precision.
+The tradeoff relation is fundamental since it is rooted in Heisenberg's uncertainty principle, and fully characterizes the dependence between the attainable precision limits on the estimated parameters.
+Eventually, we identify a necessary condition under which an optimal measurement protocol saturates the tradeoff relation, and show that the measurement phase can be regulated to implement flexible allocation of precision weights.
+Our finding can offer valuable guidance for detuned GW sensors in ultra-sensitive searches for post-merger remnants.

-\emph{Introduction.---} In quantum sensing and metrology, linear measurement has been developing into an important approach, widely applied in detecting, e.g. gravitational waves (GW) \cite{Danilishin12, RevModPhys.86.121}, dark matter \cite{PhysRevLett.132.101001}, infrared ray \cite{PhysRevLett.132.153602}, and rotation velocity \cite{Li22JOSAB39}.
-In linear measurements as presented in Fig.~\ref{fig:schematics}, input port observable $\hat{G}$ of the device, as a {\it generator}, is linearly coupled to the signal $s(t)$ with interaction Hamiltonian $H_\mathrm{int} = s(t) \hat{G}$.
-Consequently, the observables that do not commute with the generator respond linearly to signal $s(t)$ \cite{PhysRevLett.119.050801, PhysRevA.95.012103} and, based on input/output relation \cite{PhysRevA.31.3761}, directly determine the output modes that carry information about the signal.
-To acquire the signal information, one can measure the output modes via macroscopic devices that produce classical data.
-Among various approaches to study the quantum noise, the linear-response theory has been developed for linear devices \cite{Kubo1966}, such as quantum-limited force/displacement sensors \cite{Braginsky1992}, with susceptibility which represents linear response of dynamical observable.